 Early Origins of the Knyveton family

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) " The manor of 'Merchenestune' [Mercaston] was for many generations the property and seat of a younger branch of the Knivetons, of Bradley, who were seated here as early as the reign of Edward III.
+The surname Knyveton was first found in Derbyshire at Kniveton, a parish, in the hundred of Wirksworth where "the manor of 'Cheniveton,' so called in the Domesday Survey, was from a very early period the property of the Kniveton family. " "The extinct Baronet family descended from Sir Matthew de Knivetone, who flourished in that county temp.
+Edward I. " The place name literally means "farmstead of a woman called Cengifu," derived from the Old English personal name + "tun."
+"The manor of 'Merchenestune' [Mercaston] was for many generations the property and seat of a younger branch of the Knivetons, of Bradley, who were seated here as early as the reign of Edward III.
 William Kniveton was one of the baronets created by James I. on the institution of the order in 1611. " "The incumbent resides in the Hall [of Ashwelthorpe in Norfolk], an ancient residence of the Knyvett family, moated on three sides."

 Important Dates for the Knyveton family

-Another 701 words (50 lines of text) covering the years 1290, 1066, 1500, 1591, 1649, 1591, 1605, 1440, 1515, 1480, 1471, 1486, 1549, 1536, 1543, 1485, 1512, 1510, 1539, 1616, 1579, 1558, 1622, 1569, 1605, 1655, 1699, 1600, 1671, 1655, 1693, 1685, 1687, 1689 and 1690 are included under the topic Early Knyveton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Knyveton research.
+Another 351 words (25 lines of text) covering the years 1290, 1066, 1500, 1591, 1649, 1591, 1605, 1440, 1515, 1480, 1471, 1486, 1549, 1536, 1543, 1485, 1512, 1510, 1539, 1616, 1579, 1558, 1622, 1569, 1605, 1655, 1699, 1600, 1671, 1655, 1693, 1685, 1687, 1689 and 1690 are included under the topic Early Knyveton History in all our PDF Extended History products and printed products wherever possible.

 Knyveton Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Knyveton has been recorded under many different variations, including Knifton, Kniveton, Knyveton, Nifton, Knyvet, Knyveton and many more.

 Early Notables of the Knyveton family (pre 1700)

 Outstanding amongst the family at this time was Sir Matthew de Kniveton; Sir William Knyvett (c.
 1440-1515), English politician, High Sheriff of Norfolk and Suffolk in 1480 and 1471; Sir Anthony Knyvett (c.
 1486-1549), English politician who held the office of Black Rod in the English Parliament from 1536 to 1543; Sir Thomas Knyvett (also Knevitt or Knivet or Knevet), of Buckenham, Norfolk (c.
 1485-1512), an English nobleman who was a close associate of King Henry VIII shortly after that monarch came to the throne participating in the jousts and pageants and was rewarded by being appointed Master of the Horse...

-Another 190 words (14 lines of text) are included under the topic Early Knyveton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 140 words (10 lines of text) are included under the topic Early Knyveton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Knyveton family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Knyvetons were some of the first of the immigrants to arrive in North America: John Kniveton settled in Virginia in 1738 (he also spelled his name Knifton).